-This process begins by downloading Borderless and uploading your respective wallets.
-Once in Borderless, you will be able to observe the order books for all available pairs.
+This process begins by first downloading the Borderless Application and importing your respective wallets.
+Once in an active session in Borderless, you will be able to observe the order books for all available pairs.
 At this point you can choose to either make a new order, or take (an) existing order(s).

 As a maker you dictate the terms of your trade such as the amount of Asset X you want to buy and the amount of Asset Y you want sell.
 The maker will also lock up collateral for the trade in terms of NRG.